kpumuk/codecolorer/readme.txt

 = Changelog =

 * v0.9.0 (Development)
-  * Added a new option "strict" to enable strict mode.
+  * Added a new option "strict" to enable or disable strict mode.
   * Trim only empty lines in the beginning of code, leave spaces untouched (thanks to FeepingCreature -- contact me please and I will add your link here).
   * Added Italian translation (thanks to <a href="http://codesnippet.altervista.org/">CodeSnippet</a>).
   * Added Belarusian translation (thanks to <a href="http://www.fatcow.com">И. Фадков</a>).